Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Heisenberg Model

-As a final note, this Trotterisation has degeneracies.
-Therefore, the eigenvector statistics in Fig.~\ref{AppFig:11_HeisenbergEig} are calculated using the procedure discussed in appendix~\ref{App:eigenVecKicked}.
-Consequently, the number of independent components is reduced by half, so the theoretical lines in Fig.~\ref{AppFig:11_HeisenbergEig} are for $\mathcal{D} = 2^{N-1}$ for the case of $N$ qubits.
-These degeneracies are removed when the longitudinal field $\sigma_{z}$ term is replaced with the transverse field $\sigma_{y/x}$ term.
+As a final note, this Trotterisation has parity symmetry ($\Pi=\bigotimes_{j=1}^N \sigma_z^j$).
+Therefore, the eigenvector statistics in Fig.~\ref{AppFig:14_HeisenbergEig} are calculated using the procedure discussed in Appendix~\ref{App:eigenVecKicked}.
+Consequently, the number of independent components is reduced by half, so the theoretical lines in Fig.~\ref{AppFig:14_HeisenbergEig} are for $\mathcal{D} = 2^{N-1}$ for the case of $N$ qubits.
+This parity symmetry is removed when the longitudinal field $\sigma_{z}$ term is replaced with a transverse field $\sigma_{y/x}$ term.
 Then, the regular procedure can be followed, and we observed a good agreement with RMT distributions of the full dimension $\mathcal{D} = 2^{N}$.
 In both cases, the results regarding the threshold and the onset of quantum chaos beyond it are qualitatively the same both in the eigenvector statistics and the dynamical signatures (not shown, data available).